cultpenguin/sippi/README.md

 **$SIPPI/data**
   Currently only contains the data from ARRENAES described in the paper

-**$SIPPI/toolboxes*'
+**$SIPPI/toolboxes'**

-*'fast_marching_kron' -> Fast marching toolbox by Dirk-Jan Kroon.
++'fast_marching_kron' -> Fast marching toolbox by Dirk-Jan Kroon.
          http://www.mathworks.com/matlabcentral/fileexchange/24531-accurate-fast-marching

-*'mGstat' -> geostatistical toolbox for Matlab, by Thomas M Hansen and Knud S Cordua
++'mGstat' -> geostatistical toolbox for Matlab, by Thomas M Hansen and Knud S Cordua
          http://mgstat.sourceforge.net

-*'tomography' -> A few m-files realated to the cross hole tomographic examples
++'tomography' -> A few m-files realated to the cross hole tomographic examples

 **$SIPPI/examples/**
   contains a number of example for using/running SIPPI